hazlema/Rested/README.txt

     Help -------------------------------------- /rested help
     Debug ------------------------------------- /rested debug

-* Alternitivly you can use /exp instead of /rested for all commands
+* Alternatively you can use /exp instead of /rested for all commands